ARBUCHELI/DEVELOPER-FOR-MICROSOFT-AZURE-NANODEGREE-SECOND-PART/README.md

 * [Control and organize Azure resources with Azure Resource Manager](https://docs.microsoft.com/en-us/learn/modules/control-and-organize-with-azure-resource-manager/?WT.mc_id=udacity_learn-wwl)
 * [Create ARM templates](https://docs.microsoft.com/en-us/learn/modules/build-azure-vm-templates/?WT.mc_id=udacity_learn-wwl)

-## Exercise: Create A Resource Group
+## Exercise: Create A Resource Group:

 In this exercise, you'll create a resource group in Azure.
 This is a quick exercise, but will set you up for success through the rest of the course!